Pyramid-Systems-Inc/TidyTop/Migration_Implementation_Plan.md

 ## Conclusion

-This implementation plan provides a clear path for migrating your VB.NET desktop organizer to a modern cross-platform application using .NET 8 and Avalonia UI.
-The approach preserves the desktop experience your users expect while modernizing the technology stack for better performance, maintainability, and cross-platform support.
+This implementation plan provides a clear path for migrating your VB.NET desktop organizer to a modern cross-platform desktop organization application using .NET 8 and Avalonia UI.
+The approach transforms your application from a simple shortcut organizer into a powerful Fences-style desktop organization tool while modernizing the technology stack for better performance, maintainability, and cross-platform support.

-The key to success is following the phased approach, maintaining focus on core functionality first, and ensuring proper testing throughout the process.
-With this plan, you can successfully migrate your application while minimizing disruption to your users.
+The key to success is following the phased approach, maintaining focus on core desktop organization functionality first, and ensuring proper testing throughout the process.
+With this plan, you can successfully transform your application into a modern desktop organization tool while minimizing disruption to your users.